 As a rule of thumb, you should dress one level above what you’d be expected to wear if you got the job.
 For example, if the dress code is smart-casual, wear a suit to the interview, and if you’d only be expected to wear T-shirt and jeans, go for a button-up and trousers.
 If you’re ever in doubt about the company’s dress code, always hedge your bets and arrive in a suit.

 Both men and women should avoid highly-patterned clothing and vibrant colours, no matter how casual the dress code of the company.
-Black, navy, and grey are safe colours which can give a sensible and formal look to any outfit.
+Black, navy, and grey are safe colours which can give a sensible and formal look to any outfit and pair it with formal shoes.
 Remember, you’re not dressing to blow them away with your sense of fashion, but instead show them you can fit in to their environment.
 Jules B has a great selection of formal and smart-casual clothing on their online store, making it a great place to purchase the clothes for any kind of interview.

 Of course, dressing the part is only half the battle of making a great first impression — your body language is just as important.
 No matter how well you’re dressed, if you don’t hold yourself with confidence, you’re unlikely to be picked for the role.
 The Guardian has an excellent article about body language during an interview, and it’s well worth a read to get you prepared.